Great cormorant: Food and feeding

+Disease

+Like many other colonial-breeding birds, great cormorant is vulnerable to the highly pathogenic avian influenza (HPAI) outbreaks, with mass mortality in numerous colonies in the Baltic Sea (where over 1,700 died in 2021–2022) and elsewhere.

 Relationships with humans

 Many fishermen see in the great cormorant a competitor for fish.
 Because of this, it was hunted nearly to extinction in the past.
 Due to conservation efforts, its numbers increased.
 At the moment, there are about 1.2 million birds in Europe (based on winter counts; late summer counts would show higher numbers).
 Increasing populations have once again brought the cormorant into conflict with fisheries.
 For example, in Britain, where inland breeding was once uncommon, there are now increasing numbers of birds breeding inland, and many inland fish farms and fisheries now claim to be suffering high losses due to these birds.
 In the UK each year, some licences are issued to cull specified numbers of cormorants in order to help reduce predation; it is, however, still illegal to kill a bird without such a licence.